 - Puts Patients at less risk of Corneal Complications: Patients are at less risk of experiencing corneal injuries than with LASIK.
 Blunt trauma to the eye can cause a dislodged flap in some cases even years after the LASIK procedure.

-- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows treatment of patients whose corneas are too thin for creation of a LASIK flap and removal of tissue by the excimer laser.
+- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows for treatment of patients whose corneas are too thin for the creation of a LASIK flap and removal of tissue by the excimer laser.

 - Less Likely to Induce or Worsen Dry Eye: Advanced Surface Ablation is gentler on corneal nerves and thus diminishes the possibility of inducing or worsening dry eye syndrome.

 Want to learn more?
-The best way to find out what you would be a candidate for is have a free consultation.
+The best way to find out what you would be a candidate for is to have a free consultation.
 Schedule a free consultation today!